AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 In addition, you may use the Dodge reaction as a response to being attacked by an enemy you can see.
 If you succeed, your AC is increased by your Dexterity modifier divided by 3 against the attack.

+>[!note]
-><u>Note:</u> You can't have two turns during the same round of combat, even if you lower your initiative.
+>You can't take two turns during the same round of combat, even if you lower your initiative.
 ### Cunning Action

 Starting at 2nd level, you understand how some basic actions can be done in a much quicker manner using your speed.
 The [[Action Economy#^f8a635|dash]], [[Action Economy#^9a6755|disengage]] and [[Action Economy#^284a7e|hide]] actions become quick actions for you.